Blended veggies vs juicing fruits … whether it’s to lose weight or detox, or just for overall better health, which one is better for you?

 First, fiber helps you feel full.
 Blending veggies, especially cold-blending them like our Green Drinks preserves the fiber content.

 On the contrary, when you juice fruit, even if it’s organic, it lacks fiber.
 And when you don’t have fiber to slow the blood sugar rush, you will likely feel hungry soon after drinking the fruit juice.
 If you’re doing a 7 day juice cleanse, it’s going to be a hellish week for you.
-You’re going to likely feel cranky, irritable and moody.
+You’re going to likely feel cranky, irritable, and moody.

 Furthermore, when you feel hungry after a blood sugar crash, you might crave foods with lots of carbs like pasta or bread.

-I admit, I hear people claiming weight loss and detox success by juicing fruits, even on a 7 day juice cleanse.
+I admit I hear people claiming weight loss and detox success by juicing fruits, even on a 7 day juice cleanse.
 But I really don’t recommend it.
 As a nutritional therapist and healthy chef, I encourage you to lose weight and detox by consuming foods and drinks with fiber.
 And juicing fruits provides zero fiber.

 Here’s another reason fiber is so important.
 It’s vital for overall health and a strong digestive system.
 The 7 certified organic veggies in our Green Drinks contain insoluble fiber.
 Insoluble fiber adds bulk to your stool.
 This helps you detox because the bulk activates your elimination.
 (In other words, it helps you go #2 and when you go #2 you are detoxing!)

 Juicing fruits doesn’t help you in the detox/elimination department.
 In fact, if you’re doing a 7 day juice cleanse, there’s a good chance your elimination will be sluggish.
-That’s because the lack of fiber in a juice diet.
+That’s because of the lack of fiber in a juice diet.

 To be clear, cold-blended fruit juice does contain some soluble fiber.
 Soluble fiber dissolves in water.
 In addition, soluble fiber slows your digestion.
 This is a good thing because when your digestion slows down, you don’t get hungry as often or quickly.
 Which means you won’t have cravings.